meshenger-app/meshenger-android/docs/documentation.md

 ## WebRTC

-Meshenger uses [WebRTC](https://webrtc.org/), a well-build, tested and mostly documented standard for video- and audio communication.
-It handles audio and video WebRTC also supports NAT traversal via ICE-Servers, but this feature has been turned off for Meshenger, as there is no use.
+Meshenger uses [WebRTC](https://webrtc.org/), a well known library for video- and audio communication.
+It handles audio and video WebRTC also supports NAT traversal via ICE-Servers, but this feature has been turned off for Meshenger, because it is not needed.

 Resources: